Ștefan Orza

-Ștefan Răzvan Orza (born 12 April 2001) is a Romanian professional undefeated kickboxer, and former kempo practitioner, freestyle wrestler and mixed martial artist.
+Ștefan Răzvan Orza (born 12 April 2001) is a Romanian professional kickboxer and kempo practitioner, and former freestyle wrestler and mixed martial artist.
 He currently competes in the Welterweight division for Glory.

 A professional competitor since 2017, Orza formerly competed in the Colosseum Tournament, in which he was the reigning champion of the welterweight division.
-A two-time Kempo Junior World Champion, he has a background in the disciplines of kenpō, mixed martial arts, freestyle wrestling and freestyle kickboxing.
+A one-time Kempo World Champion, he has a background in the disciplines of kenpō, mixed martial arts, freestyle wrestling and freestyle kickboxing.

-As of 1 November 2022, Orza is ranked the #10 welterweight in the world by Beyond Kick.
+As of 1 November 2022, Orza is ranked the #10 welterweight in the world by Beyond Kickboxing.

 Professional kickboxing career

 Early career

 Orza began his professional fighting career in 2017, making his debut in Constanța-based Urban Legend.
 From 2019 he fought in parallel in OSS Fighters, later signing with the popular Dynamite Fighting Show in 2022.
 He debuted for the promotion against the former Colosseum Tournament World Super Lightweight Champion Andrei Ostrovanu, winning via unanimous decision.
 He amassed a perfect 15–0 record prior to joining the rival promotion Colosseum Tournament.